 Fortis Inc. Reports Fourth Quarter & Annual 2022 Results

-/EIN News/ -- ST. JOHN'S, Newfoundland and Labrador, Feb.
-10, 2023 (GLOBE NEWSWIRE) -- Fortis Inc. ("Fortis" or the "Corporation") (TSX/NYSE: FTS), a well-diversified leader in the North American regulated electric and gas utility industry, released its 2022 fourth quarter and annual financial results1.
+ST. JOHN'S, Newfoundland and Labrador, Feb.
+10, 2023 (GLOBE NEWSWIRE) -- Fortis Inc. ("Fortis" or the "Corporation") FTS, a well-diversified leader in the North American regulated electric and gas utility industry, released its 2022 fourth quarter and annual financial results1.

 Highlights